Census Dots

 Native American/Other

-Of the 955 places in Florida, Bay Lake is the 952nd most populous.
+Bay Lake is ranked the 953rd most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bay Lake was ranked the 952nd most populous place in the 2020 Census.

 Bay Lake's White Population